Daniel-Liu-c0deb0t/cute-nucleotides/README.md

-# rust-fast
+# cute-nucleotides
-A collection of cute tests and benchmarks in Rust for various tasks.
+Cute tricks for efficiently encoding and decoding nucleotides.

-These programs should be run on x86 CPUs that support AVX2 and BMI2 instructions (so modern Intel and AMD CPUs).
+This should be run on x86 CPUs that support AVX2 and BMI2 instructions (so modern Intel and AMD CPUs).
 Many functions are not written in a cross-platform way, since I'm too lazy to do so for mere test programs.

 **Warning: there is a lot of unsafe code!
 Your eyes may trick you into thinking that the code is written in C. No, it is (unfortunately) 100% organic Rust.
 Read it at your own risk.**

-## Experiment 1: Cute speedups for converting nucleotides to bits
-### Motivation
+## Motivation
 It turns out that when dealing with millions and billions of sequenced DNA/RNA data, a large amount of memory space is necessary (gasp!).
 Therefore, it is important to compress the DNA nucleotides `{A, T, C, G}` or RNA nucleotides `{A, U, C, G}` to save precious space.
 There are general-purpose